-Therefore, you are required to update the exposure scenario to justify why the modelling parameters used are applicable to both professional use and household use.
+Therefore, you are required to update the scenario to provide justification why the modelling parameters used are applicable to both professional use and household use.
 If this is not possible, you shall provide separate scenarios for professional consumer use and household consumer use, including clear justification of the environmental emission factors chosen for each.

-In your comments, you agreed to update the dossier(s) in this respect.
+In your comments, you agreed to update the dossier in this respect.